Test in production without watermarks.

 List<int> squares = numbers.Select(x => x * x).ToList();

-content += $"<p>Numbers list: {string.Join(",",numbers)}</p>";
+content += $"<p>Numbers list: {string.Join(",", numbers)}</p>";

-content += $"<p>Squares: {string.Join(",",squares)}</p>";
+content += $"<p>Squares: {string.Join(",", squares)}</p>";

-var pdf = renderer.RenderHtmlAsPdf(content);
+var pdf = renderer.RenderHtmlAsPdf(content); // Render the HTML as a PDF

-pdf.SaveAs("output.pdf"); // Saves PDF
+pdf.SaveAs("output.pdf"); // Save the PDF document

 }